Megwana/beammeup/README.md

 Thank you to my mentor Jubril Akolade for your support and feedback on my project which helped me develop it into its finished state.

+Including the standard breakpoints for a responsive website via https://www.w3schools.com/

 Thank you Ashkat Garg for the recommendation of the following technologies:

 - TinyPNG - https://tinypng.com/